FREE SHIPPING on $99 or more (within the contiguous United States)

 Even true fans - those who can’t imagine a hot dog unless it’s smothered with sauerkraut – may not realize the true nutritional merit of this savory, down-to-earth delicacy.
 The fact is: sauerkraut is packed with beneficial microbes that are vital to the health of the all-important gut microbiome, the community of bacteria in the intestinal tract.

-Researchers have learned that “friendly” bacteria in the microbiome play an indispensable role in immune system defenses, healthy digestion and the absorption of essential vitamins and minerals.
+Researchers have learned that “friendly” bacteria in the microbiome play an indispensable role in immune system defenses, healthy digestion, and the absorption of essential vitamins and minerals.
 Surprisingly, the benefits even extend to psychological and mental well-being.
 Recent research shows that specific strains of bacteria found in sauerkraut can improve cognition, lift mood and even combat depression.

-Groundbreaking research: Changing the composition of the microbiome can alter your mood and behavior
+Changing the composition of the microbiome can alter your mood and behavior

 Sauerkraut contains 30 different strains of bacteria, including those from the highly beneficial Lactobacillus and Bifidobacteria groups.
-These two genera of bacteria have been the subject of extensive study for their impressive effects on immune health, digestion and treatment of inflammatory bowel conditions.
+These two genera of bacteria have been the subject of extensive study for their impressive effects on immune health, digestion, and treatment of inflammatory bowel conditions.

 In influential research conducted at University College, Cork, neurobiologist John Cryan demonstrated that gut bacteria produce an array of compounds that affect the mind.
-For example, Bifidobacteria enhance production of butyrate, an anti-inflammatory substance which also exerts antidepressant effects.
+For example, Bifidobacteria enhance the production of butyrate, an anti-inflammatory substance that also exerts antidepressant effects.
 Other strains of bacteria produce tryptophan, a precursor for the neurotransmitter serotonin, which is needed for stable mood and restful sleep.

 Recent research supports Cryan’s work.
-For example, an animal study published in 2020 in Science Reports showed that a strain of Lactobacillus helped to enhance cognition and performance.
+For example, an animal study published in 2020 in Science Reports showed that a strain of Lactobacillus helped enhance cognition and performance.

 Finally, a 2017 study suggested that a diet higher in beneficial bacteria banished depression in over a third of the volunteers.
 So, clearly, probiotics hold exciting potential for helping to treat mood disorders.